typsy-dev/documentation/ApiV2.md

 ```

 ### Response
 Example response where remove teams from a user request has been successful.
+The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "cf74d64e-bf7b-4b35-bee9-427c16ca051b",